LexieData/LexieData.GitHub.io/capstone_project.md

 Using Excel I search for "ozzy" anywhere in the table and I found this:

 <img src="images/Excel Ozzy.png"/>
 So Ozzy co-wrote on Lita Ford's song "Close My Eyes Forever".
 Even though he sang on the song, he wasn't listed as the main artist so he didn't show up on the original artist filter.

-Since this data set ends in 2023, I discovered that recently "Crazy Train" did make the Hot 100 list.
+There is no other mention of Ozzy or Black Sabbath in the year-end Billboard Chart rating.
+I know they have made the weekly Billboard Hot 100 charts but I learned from this data that they didn't rank high enough those years to land on the year-end chart.
+I wonder if future data will show Ozzy and Sabbath making it on the year-end Billboard Hot 100 list for 2025 since it seems that fans have been playing his music more since his passing.

 ## See You On the Other Side